The Strategic Perceptron: Conclusions and Open Problems

 \section{Conclusions and Open Problems}

 In this work, we showed that if agents have the ability to manipulate their features within an $\ell_2$ ball or a weighted $\ell_1$ ball in order to be classified as positive, then the classic Perceptron algorithm may fail to achieve a bounded number of mistakes even when a perfect linear classifier exists.
-We then developed new Perceptron-based algorithms that achieve a finite mistake-bound, not much greater than the classic Perceptron bound in the non-strategic case, in both the $\ell_2$ and weighted $\ell_1$ manipulation setting.
+We then developed new Perceptron-style algorithms that achieve a finite mistake-bound, not much greater than the classic Perceptron bound in the non-strategic case, in both the $\ell_2$ and weighted $\ell_1$ manipulation setting.
 In the case that the manipulation costs are unknown to the learner---i.e., the radius of the ball in which agents can modify their features (or the per-coordinate radius in the weighted $\ell_1$ case)---we provide an algorithm for the $\ell_2$ costs setting and a specific case of the weighted $\ell_1$ costs setting.

-Our work suggests two main open problems.
+Our work suggests several open problems.
 First, designing an algorithm for the general case of weighted $\ell_1$ costs when the costs of manipulation along each coordinate is unknown.
 This is challenging because given an observed data point, the learner doesn't know which direction it may have manipulated from, and this direction will change as the hypothesis classifier changes.

 Second, for the case of inseparable data points, getting a bound in terms of the hinge-loss of the best separator with respect to the original data points $\vec{z}_1,\vec{z}_2,\cdots$.
-Our ideas in Section~\ref{sec:strategic-Perceptron} can be extended to get a bound in terms of the hinge-loss of the best separator of surrogate data points $\vec{\tilde{x}}_1, \vec{\tilde{x}}_2,\cdots$.
+Our ideas in \Cref{sec:strategic-Perceptron} can be extended to get a bound in terms of the hinge-loss of the best separator of surrogate data points $\vec{\tilde{x}}_1, \vec{\tilde{x}}_2,\cdots$.
 However, the more interesting question of getting a bound in terms of unmanipulated data points remains open.
-In the following, we show an example where Algorithm~\ref{alg:strategic-Perceptron} makes an unbounded number of mistakes when data points are not perfectly separable, even though there exists a separator with bounded hinge-loss.
+In the following, we show an example where \Cref{alg:strategic-Perceptron} makes an unbounded number of mistakes when data points are not perfectly separable, even though there exists a separator with bounded hinge-loss.